danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/deploy-a-release.md

 * a shell with a user that is authorized to interact with the [environment repositories](../platform-environments.md) in the github organisation used for the environment over ssh.
+* The release-tag you whish to deploy, consult the readme in the dpl-cms repository for instructions on how to build an publish a release.

 ## Procedure